xophidia/LilithOS/README.md

 - **Flexibility and customization**: Easily adaptable to various use cases due to modularity and detailed configurations.

 ⚠️ Warning / Avertissement
 As of today, this project is currently in the customization phase of NixOS and does not yet provide any ISO or other export formats.
+Please note that the system is under active development and is not ready for production use.
-Please note that the system is under active development and not ready for production use.
+The creation of a fully customized and bootable ISO image is currently in progress.

 # Structure
 ```